- About Us

 Preceded in death by her parents, her husband, her brother Benjamin, and her sister Mary Van Horn.
 She is survived by three children, Susan Simon (Michael), Sara Burns, and Donald Burns (Carol Hill), two grandchildren, Jerimy Simon and Kabrini Simon, and her great-grandson Spencer LePage.
 She is also survived by nieces and nephews, and great nieces and nephews.

-Relatives and friends are invited to attend her memorial service (date to be announced) at the Rosemont Presbyterian Village, 404 Cheswick Place, Rosemont, PA.
+Relatives and friends are invited to attend her memorial service on Tuesday, June 25, 2019 at 1 PM at the Rosemont Presbyterian Village, 404 Cheswick Place, Rosemont, PA.
 Her interment will be in the Morrisville Presbyterian Church Memorial Garden next to her husband.

 In lieu of flowers, memorial contributions in Lucy's name may be made to the Rosemont Presbyterian Village Friendship Fund, 404 Cheswick Pl, Rosemont, PA 19010.
 610-527-6500.